shieldgenerator7/DnD-Stories/RiftwardTavern/Plan/Library_Item.md

 # Boop-erang

+Common

 Thrown (30/60) 1d6 Slashing

 As an action, you can throw this boomerang to a point within range.
-Make an Athletics skill check, this will be the boomerang’s boop strength.
+Make an Athletics skill check, this will be the boomerang’s boop DC.
 The boomerang makes an attack on all creatures in a line to its destination, booping them away from you.

 A creature hit by this boomerang gets knocked back a distance equal to your Strength modifier times 5.
-**Saving throw**: Strength DC = the boomerang’s boop strength
+**Saving throw**: Strength DC = the boomerang’s boop DC

 As a reaction, if you threw it since the beginning of your last turn, you may recall the boomerang back to you.
 It makes an attack on all creatures in a line back to you, booping them towards you.

 When the boomerang returns to you, you catch it.
-**Skill check**: Acrobatics DC = the boomerang’s boop strength
+**Skill check**: Acrobatics DC = the boomerang’s boop DC
 **Success**: You catch it.
 **Failure**: The boomerang makes an attack on you and falls to the ground on the space you were at when you recalled it.

 # Glove of Holding

+Uncommon, Attunement

-\+1 AC, +1 Lvl2 Spell Slot
+\+1 AC, +1 Lvl 2 Spell Slot

 You know the spell Hold Person while wearing this single glove.

 When a creature within 60ft of you moves at least 5ft, you may use your reaction to reduce its movement to 0 until the start of its next turn.
+Saving throw: Wisdom DC15

 While concentrating on a spell, your movement speed is 0.

 # Dragon’s Belt

+Very Rare, Attunement

 \+5 STR, +5 CON

 While wearing this belt, you have a dragon tail about 10ft long.

 Whenever you change your facing direction, your tail swipes all creatures behind you in a 10ft radius.
-They take 1d6 Bludgeoning damage and get knocked prone.
+They take 1d8 Bludgeoning damage and get knocked prone.
 **Saving throw**: Dexterity DC12

 You can spend 5ft of movement to turn 90 degrees without moving to another space.

 # Blindstep Bandana

+Rare, Attunement

 While wearing this bandana, you are blinded, but you have advantage on Dexterity saving throws and all ability checks relying on sound.

 As a reaction, you can teleport to a random position up to 30ft away, automatically succeeding on any current saving throws.

 # Orbweaver

+Uncommon

 Thrown (30/60) 1d6 Bludgeoning